kubevela/kubevela.github.io/videos/talks/cn/multi-cluster.md

 ---
-title:  Build and Manage Multi-cluster Application with Consistent Experience
+title: KubeCon China 2021 - Build and Manage Multi-cluster Application with Consistent Experience
 ---

 > This video is posted in 2021-12-19.